TheBossT910/taharashid-website/content/_index.md

       title: '📚 A bit about myself'
       subtitle: ''
       text: |-
         👋 Hey, I’m Taha Rashid!

-        I’m a first-year Software Engineering student at the University of Ottawa, passionate about building innovative tech solutions and constantly pushing my limits.
-Whether it’s coding new projects, leading teams, or exploring different technologies, I’m always eager to learn and improve.
+        I’m a first-year Software Engineering student at the University of Ottawa.

-        I’m currently developing AnimeTracker, a native iOS app that helps users track anime episode release schedules.
-This project has been an exciting challenge and a great way to apply SwiftUI, Python, and API integrations to a real-world problem.
+        I’m currently just finished developing Koyomi AnimeTracker, an iOS/iPadOS 📱, MacOS 💻 and VisionOS 🥽 app that helps users track anime episode release schedules.
+This project has been an exciting challenge and a great way to learn and apply Swift, SwiftUI, Python, Firebase, and API integrations to a real problem I had.
     design:
       columns: '1'